MoKaraca/Frontier-exploration-and-SLAM-with-P3AT/README.md

-# Catkin Workspace - ROS Robot Exploration and Navigation System
+# ROS Robot Exploration and Navigation System
+# Note: The project isnt finallized so some parts of the project might be incomplete

-This is a ROS (Robot Operating System) catkin workspace containing autonomous robot navigation, exploration, and object detection systems.
-The workspace is designed for simulating and controlling Pioneer3-AT robots in Gazebo environments for NIST-style arena challenges.
+This is a ROS catkin workspace containing autonomous robot navigation, exploration, and object detection systems.
+The workspace is designed for simulating and controlling the Pioneer3-AT robot in Gazebo classic with

 ## Table of Contents
 - [Overview](#overview)